TylerPohn/intelligent-ops-dashboard/docs/PITCH-SCRIPT.md

 **[Switch to Dashboard]**

 "Now let's see it in the dashboard.
-The AI Lambda runs every 5 minutes automatically via EventBridge."
+The AI Lambda runs every minute automatically via EventBridge."

 **[Watch dashboard show customer health predictions]**